 Check Your J.D.
 Application Status

 You will need your LSAC-generated username and password to log on.
-Within two business days after you submit your application, UF Law Admissions will email this username and password within 5-7 days after you submit your application.
+Within two business days after you submit your application, UF Law Admissions will email this username and password to the primary email address listed on your application.

-Within 5-7 business days after submission of the online application, you will receive an email from UF Law* acknowledging receipt of your application and providing instructions to access the Online Status Checker.
+Within two business days after submission of the online application, you will receive an email from UF Law* acknowledging receipt of your application and providing a username and temporary password to access the ASO.

 ASO Intermediate Statuses

-Application Received: Your application was received and Admissions is currently verifying documents.
+Application Received/Pending Verification: Your application was received, and Admissions is currently verifying documents.
 This process can take 10-14 business days.

-Application Incomplete: Your application is missing required items (i.e. personal statement, resume, character and fitness documentation, letter of recommendation, or an answer to a question within the application).
+Application Incomplete/Missing Required Documents: Your application is missing required items (e.g. personal statement, resume, character and fitness documentation, letter of recommendation, or an answer to a question within the application).
 Watch for email with details.
 This status also applies if your CAS (Credential Assembly Service) report from LSAC is missing.
 Note: The CAS report is not released until an LSAT score and writing sample are available OR until we internally waive the LSAT for students applying with a GRE score only or through Gator Scholars.

-Waitlisted: You have accepted a place on our Wait List.
-Please refer to the Wait List FAQ for more information.
+Waitlisted: You have been offered a place on our Waitlist.
+Please refer to the Waitlist FAQ for more information.

 UF Law anticipates admitting the first round of students in mid-November followed by a second round in mid-December with rolling admissions thereafter.
 While the length of time from receiving your application to issuing a decision can vary, a 6-8 week review process is typical.